 The Issuer and the Guarantor accept responsibility for the information contained in these Final Terms.
-To the best of the knowledge and belief of the Issuer and the Guarantor the information contained in these Final Terms is in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best of the knowledge of the Issuer and the Guarantor the information contained in these Final Terms is in accordance with the facts and makes no omission likely to affect the import of such information.